mars-project/meps/mep-0002-simplify-data-structure.md

 Table 2: Tps of Dasks and Mars runing on three Nodes
 > Tasks/Subtasks: the number of tasks of Dask job, the number of subtasks of Mars job.

-We can see that tps of Mars is much smaller than Dask regardless of a single node or distributed scenarios.
+We can see that tps of Mars is much smaller than Dask regardless of a single node or multiple node.
 And we draw three conclusions after detailed analysis:

-- Graph generation is much slower than Dask.
-There is 3 different graphs in Mars: `TileableGraph`, `ChunkGraph` and `SubtaskGraph` while Dask has only a `HighLevelGraph`.
-And `ChunkGraph` and `SubtaskGraph` generation are very slow, especailly `SubtaskGraph` generation.
+- In graph generation, Mars is much slower than Dask.
+Mars generates three graphs: `TileableGraph`, `ChunkGraph` and `SubtaskGraph`, while Dask only generates one: `HighLevelGraph`.
+Specifically, the generation of `ChunkGraph` and `SubtaskGraph` takes more time, and `SubtaskGraph` is even worse.
-- Mars serialization and deserialization takes longer than Dask, which is related to two issues: data structure and serialization and deserialization method.
+- In serialization and deserialization, Mars takes longer than Dask.
+This can be explained by two issues: 1. data structure; 2. serialization and deserialization method.
-- Mars has much more rpc than Dask, because Dask does a batch send for all rpcs, even if those rpcs are of different types.
+- In rpc, Mars has much more than Dask.
+This is because Dask does a batch send for all rpcs, even if those rpcs are in different types.

 The first two issues are related to data structure.
 There are several problems with complex data structures:

 - The main data structure of the graph is `ChunkData`.
 If it takes a long time to create new chunk data and there are many chunk data, then graph generation will be very time-consuming.
-- Serialization and deserialization data is larger and takes longer time.
+- Serialization and deserialization data is larger and the ser/derializing process take longer time.

-So, this proposal we focus on addressing the first two issues by simplifying the data structure.
+In this proposal, we focus on optimizing the first two issues by simplifying the data structure.
 And we'll optimize the serialization later.

 ## Design and Architecture